Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: A complete model for quark and lepton

-The up type and down type quark mass matrices are given in Eq.~\eqref{eq:Mq_4}.
 It is notable that the model has less free parameters than the number of observable quantities including quark and lepton masses and mixing parameters.
 We perform a comprehensive numerical scan over the parameter space, we find that good agreement with experimental data can be achieved for the following value of $\tau$ common to quark and lepton sectors,

 which is mainly determined by the quark masses and CKM mixing parameters.
-Given this value of $\tau$, the charged lepton masses can be reproduced by adjusting $\alpha_e$, $\beta_{e}$ and $\gamma_{e}$, only three real parameters $\Lambda_2/\Lambda_1$, $\Lambda_3/\Lambda_1$ and $g^2v^2_u/\Lambda_1$ describe the entire neutrino sector including the three neutrino masses and the lepton mixing matrix.
-The best fit values of the free parameters are found to be
+Given this value of $\tau$, the charged lepton masses can be reproduced by adjusting $\alpha_e$, $\beta_{e}$ and $\gamma_{e}$, only two real parameters $g_1^2v_u^2/\Lambda$ and $g_2/g_1$ describe the nine neutrino observables: three neutrino masses, three neutrino mixing angles and three CP violating phases.
+The best fit values of the free parameters of both lepton and quark sectors are found to be

 The masses and mixing parameters of quarks and leptons are predicted to be